Body Language Challenge

 I know where this story is headed.
 I know the culmination of it all, at least in my mind.
 I am just finding myself as I type as I have time and time again listening to the gentle waters lap beside me.
 Face and heart warmed by the afternoon sun.

 Beyond the immediate bay of our beach, lay another 6 miles or so of relatively quiet waters.
 Among those miles, a sandbar that never seemed to be overly crowded despite its limited size as compared to larger, more advertised lakes in the area.
 One of its main attractions is the “house on the island.”
 It is known by most visitors and is perched at the far end of the lake from our beach.
-A quick boat ride to one of its other main attractions is where this story swells, as if my heart itself is beneath the surface of the those waters.
+A quick boat ride to one of its other main attractions is where this story swells, as if my heart itself is beneath the surface of those waters.

 The funny thing about this all is I barely remember the actual events of this story.
 It has been shared with time and time again by another.
 This is where this story has been molding me for more than just a day at the lake.
 The significance of a moment etching itself into my life over many decades.